Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 Accordingly, to this net hashrate increase and nicehash rate doubling, it appears the entity successfully created large REORGs.
-In these REORGs, we could have seen the same entity double-spending one transaction at each REORG, we could possibly assume from that that activity an attempt to realize a double-spend attack on exchange.
+In these REORGs, we could have seen the same entity double-spending one transaction at each REORG, we could possibly assume from that activity an attempt to realize a double-spend attack on exchange.

-As results of this network activity, grin nodes monitored by @mcmmike reported in total 3 large REORGs:
+As results of this network activity, Grin nodes monitored by @mcmmike reported in total 3 large REORGs:

 ##### 1st REORG